Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part I by Brian Joseph Johns

 They lay wrapped around one another after a quiet evening together finalizing their plans.
 Despite their reliving of their relationship of youth they'd managed to get the plans for the wedding done and for Yirfir this was a tremendous weight from her shoulders.
 She shared her good feelings with Jasmer who enjoyed their evening immensely before they fell asleep an intertwined pair.
 Where she ended he began and vice versa.

 Their home was about half the distance between those of Mila and Nelony in a quiet rural community just outside the city.
-The city was a bit farther west from the city that Nelony and Shaela lived and had about an extra hour of sunlight each day as a result, but an hour and a half less than Mila.
+The city was a bit farther west from the city that Nelony and Shaela lived and had about an extra hour of sunlight each day as a result, but hours less than Mila.
 The sun had been down for four hours already and almost as long as they'd already been in bed.
-They never heard their front door open nor the footsteps of their adversaries as they become lax after the battle of Alivale.
+They never heard their front door open nor the footsteps of their adversaries.

 The hooded figures quickly climbed the staircase and stepped up to the bedroom hall silently.
 They both stopped immediately when they heard a coo from Yirfir.
 The point man looked back to the other who signalled him to proceed.
 They continued into the bedroom where Jasmer lay most of his body protecting hers as if by intuition.
 The first approached and raised his hand to Jasmer's back.
 A black mass oozed forth from the hooded figure's hand and quickly enveloped Jasmer before he had a chance to make a peep.
 In another instance any hint that he had ever been here was gone.